A data platform by GBIF for exploring biodiversity information in Vermont.

 Twenty years ago hundreds of community scientists joined us for the first Vermont Butterfly Atlas, heralding a new era for their conservation.
 Now with your help, we have the rare opportunity to understand long-term trends in butterfly populations across the state and help conserve them.

 By 2100, Vermont is estimated to experience a net loss of 386 species (or 6%), under the current carbon emission scenario.
 This comes among several key findings outlined in a new report.
 It marks the 10th Anniversary of the Vermont Atlas of Life.
-The report uses nearly 8 million observations from almost 12,000 species reported from across the state to help establish a biodiversity baseline for Vermont, critical for understanding and measuring future biodiversity changes caused by landscape alteration, climate change and other environmental perturbations.
-Join our webinar on Wednesday, June 14 at 10AM to learn more from Dr. Michael Hallworth, data scientists and lead author.
+The report uses nearly 8 million observations from almost 12,000 species reported from across the state to help establish a biodiversity baseline for Vermont, critical for understanding and measuring future biodiversity changes.